mk-devc/PyAlgo/Heap/README.md

 Below we can see that pm changes as we are swaping the nodes with its position in the heap array.
 Hence at ki( key index of the key index table ) is now located at its new position in the heap array.
 So, at ki 12 and 11 we swap its values.

 Same goes for im, however, keep in mind that the index of im represents the position in the heap array.
-So at position 5 and 12 we swap it ki value when performing the swim operation.We perform this till the heap order is satisifed.
+So at position 5 and 12 we swap it, the ki value when performing the swim operation.We perform this till the heap order is satisifed.

 ![alt text](https://github.com/MK-1729/PyAlgo/blob/main/Heap/img/ipq_insert_1.PNG)